Skip to main content

 2016

-The museum begins construction on its new model train layout and forms a partnership to become the new clubhouse for the Sudbury Railway Modellers.
+The museum forms a partnership to become the new clubhouse for the Sudbury Railway Modellers.
 A new permanent sports display is unveiled at the Heritage Centre location in time for the museum’s May opening.
 Canadian Pacific Railways donates a miniature ride-on train to the museum for special events.
 The museum completes the restoration of retired INCO Hot Copper Car #5 thanks to a significant donation from Atlas Copco Canada and the support of numerous local businesses.
-The museum celebrates the 100th anniversary of the museum house, originally constructed in 1916.
+The museum celebrates the 100th anniversary of the museum house, originally constructed in 1916, and its annual Canada Day celebration evolves into a full…Read More

 2017